IAmBullsaw/Maybe/README.md

 It will be alright.
 Just talk to the retarded AI.

-Other ideas that come to mind: Just make some unnessecairy code.
+Other ideas that come to mind: Just make some unnecessary code.
 It's fun!

 #So...
 As of today, there's my first Maybe-class in Ruby that got a little out of hand in the serious part.
 So I decided to make one in C++ as well.
 This is way more serious, and way less cody.
 Jesus.